Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • January–February: hot dry season, calm waters, excellent visibility (diving, snorkelling, beach)

 To avoid: April–May (long rainy season, flights sometimes disrupted).
-The beaches of Nungwi (north) remain swimmable almost year-round thanks to their orientation.
+The beaches of Nungwi (north) remain swimmable almost all year thanks to their orientation.

-• Kenya (Maasai Mara): follow the Great Migration on the other side, accessible from Nairobi
+• Kenya (Masai Mara): follow the Great Migration on the other side, accessible from Nairobi

 • Seychelles: premium beach extension, direct flights from Dar es Salaam

-• Mauritius: another option for luxurious beaches in the Indian Ocean
+• Mauritius: another option for luxury beaches in the Indian Ocean

 • Uganda/Rwanda: mountain gorilla trekking, a unique experience